Tutorial Name : Create a Glass Ball in Photoshop

 one above the background layer) the active layer by

-clicking on it; a will
+clicking on it; a

 appear in front of it.